-- Brooklyn Public Library, New York Public Library, and Queens Library are partners with the NYC Department of Homeless Services on a Shelter Library Pilot that was honored as a Best Practices program in 2016 by the Library of Congress.
+- Brooklyn Public Library, New York Public Library, and Queens Library are partners with the NYC Department of Homeless Services on a Shelter Library Pilot that was honoured as a Best Practices program in 2016 by the Library of Congress.
 This program brings books and library programming, along with volunteers, into family shelters to support reading and literacy with young people and families.
 (New York Public Library, New York City, USA) - Youth service librarians at the Akron-Summit County Public Library have been partnering with Project Rise, an educational enrichment program of the local school district since 2005, bringing programs and services into area family shelters.
 (Akron-Summit County Public Library, Akron, Ohio, USA) - The Columbus Metropolitan Library's Ready to Reads Corps regularly visits family shelters with their Bookmobile and provides programming and resources.
-(Columbus Metropolitan Library, Columbus, Ohio, USA) - The Multnomah County Library has provided books to the 40 poorest schools in the area, and has used volunteer "book talkers" to make a consistent, natural connection with children and families, with visits to parks, apartment complexes, and places where families are living in vans and cars.
+(Columbus Metropolitan Library, Ohio, USA) - The Multnomah County Library has provided books to the 40 poorest schools in the area, and has used volunteer "book talkers" to make a consistent, natural connection with children and families, with visits to parks, apartment complexes, and places where families are living in vans and cars.
 (Multnomah County Library, Portland, Oregon, USA) - Youth services librarians from the Mercer County Library provide weekly programs at a large, multi-service family shelter in their community.
 (Mercer County Library, Lawrenceville, New Jersey, USA) - The Mobile Library Programme in Pondicherry provided recreational activities and informal education to 313 street, working, and at-risk children in 2011.
-Visiting seven areas with high

-- concentrations of street and working children the Mobile Library was equipped with educational materials and games, arts materials, and sports equipment.
+Visiting seven areas with high concentrations of street and working children the Mobile Library was equipped with educational materials and games, arts materials, and sports equipment.
 (Romain Rolland Library, Pondicherry, India) - In Kolkata, partnerships between public and private organizations, and individual citizens have developed literacy outcomes and educational opportunities for the street children and distressed children there.
 (Chakraborty, Susmita, 2014) - In Zambia, Lubuto Library Partners have created three full-service libraries (with two more planned by 2018) to serve young people, particularly street children, orphans, and children who are not attending school.
 Each library collection begins with 4,000-volume core collections that are curated by library professionals in the U.S. with expertise in literature for young people and an Africa-focused perspective.
 Zambian language books and other locally acquired materials are added to the core collection once it arrives in Zambia.
-(Lubuto Library Partners, n.d.)
+(Lubuto Library Partners, n.d.) - In Buwenda, Uganda the school literacy collections are for students, as well as the community.
+Programs include "Movie Night, topical research, keyboarding and shop..."
+The BNICE program addresses the unstable housing of marginalized students who have been impacted by the AIDs pandemic.
+Their goal is provide resources for families and children, so the children will remain in the community.
+(Buwenda p/s and St. Marks SSS, Buwenda, Uganda) - From time-to-time, the Vancouver Public Library provides storytimes for children at local food banks.
+They also give out books there and issue library cards.
+(Vancouver Public Library, British Columbia, Canada) - The Train Reading Program in Ecuador provides storytelling to children ages five to 14 in the marginal sectors of the canton Durán in the province of Guayas.
+This program teaches values and encourages reading.
+(Municipal Library Gad, Guayaquil, Ecuador)